-Rose Naggar-Tremblay is a mezzo-soprano graduated from l’Atelier lyrique de l’Opéra de Montréal praised for her dark and velvety voice bordering on contralto.
+Rose Naggar-Tremblay is a contralto graduated from l’Atelier lyrique de l’Opéra de Montréal praised for her dark and velvety voice bordering on contralto.
 Rose is a conductor of change.
 She is bridging the gap between expertise and innovation, old and new audiences, and convention and creative freedom.

 She makes use of her creativity and love of languages through varied artistic projects including song writing, composing original librettos and music and dramaturgical conception of staged concerts and of musical workshops for children.
 She is particularly inclined to perform contemporary opera.
 She recently took part in the Opera de Montreal production of Svadba (Sokolovic) that won the Opus Prize for musical event of the year (2018).
 She also sang the lead role of Gertrude Stein in the Atelier Lyrique’s production of Twenty-Sven (Gordon and Vavrek) and created the role of Gabrielle in La nuit est ma femme (Côté and Ivy) over the 2019-2020 season.